Charleston Battery's home field is sold, redevelopment to start after the season

 "We think it's important to do something well and right because it's rare that you can find that much property inside the perimeter in Charleston, and we want to make sure we do it properly," he said.
 "It important to something interesting, that people will want to come to."

-The Battery hasn't finalized a location for a new home field, but it's been in talks to move back to it original 1993 venue next year: Stoney Field near The Citadel on the Charleston peninsula.
+The Battery hasn't finalized a location for a new home field, but it's been in talks to return to its original 1993 venue next year: Stoney Field near The Citadel on the Charleston peninsula.

 "That's our preferred option," team representative Melissa Britton said Wednesday.